simov/grant/README.md

 </form>
 ```

-Keep in mind that when making a `POST` request to the `/connect/:provider/:override?` route you have to mount the `body-parser` middleware for Express and Koa before mounting Grant:
+When making a `POST` request to the `/connect/:provider/:override?` route you have to mount the `body-parser` middleware for Express and Koa before mounting Grant:

 ```js
 // express